ttuegel/injections/README.md

     inject = Just
 ```

-Actually, constructors with a single argument are always injective functions.
+Constructors with a single argument are always injective functions.
 We must use `Just` here; if we had written `inject _ = Nothing`, that would violate the injective law.
 Usually, any putative definition of `inject` with a wildcard match on the left-hand side will fail to be injective.
 There are exceptions to this guideline; for example, this instance is injective: